Pressure-Cooker Italian Shrimp ‘n’ Pasta

-- Select saute setting on a 6-qt. electric pressure cooker and adjust for high heat.
+- Select saute setting on a 6-qt. electric pressure cooker and adjust for medium heat.
 Add 1 tablespoon oil.
-When hot, brown chicken in batches, adding oil as needed.
+When oil is hot, brown chicken in batches, adding oil as needed.
+Press cancel.
 Stir in next 11 ingredients.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 8 minutes.
-When finished cooking, quick-release any remaining pressure according to manufacturer's directions.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 8 minutes.
+Quick-release pressure.
+Press cancel.

 - Discard bay leaf.
-Select saute setting, and adjust for high heat.
+Select saute setting and adjust for medium heat.
 Stir in orzo.
 Cook until al dente, stirring often.
 Stir in shrimp; cook until shrimp are heated through, about 2 minutes more.
+Press cancel.

 Test Kitchen tip